-She is my GO-TO for the advanced retouching that I don’t know how to do myself or simply don’t have the time to do myself.
+She is my go-to retoucher for the advanced retouching that I may not have time for.
 She has worked with photographers and clients in different industries including: beauty, fashion, products, food and manipulation.
 View her website here.

 She’s super fast, a true professional and an EXPERT at her craft.
 I love being able to support her retouching business when a project calls for it.
 So I highly recommend checking her out to help with your retouching needs if/when you might need it.
 I didn’t require retouching for this demonstration, but I did have her retouch the Jack Daniels bottle in the natural light experiment, if you want to hop over and take a look.

-I hope you enjoyed this demo on artificial light photography: how to shoot a bottle.
+I hope you enjoyed this demo on how to shoot a bottle with artificial light.
 It’s a different approach to shooting, but it can be so fun to experiment and see how everything comes together.
 The compositing process works the same with artificial light photography as it does with natural light photography, so don’t be afraid to practice and figure out how it all works.
 Feel free to reach out with any questions anytime!

 This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.